wslmts/firstTest/README.md

 # firstTest
-this is a test demo
+this is a demo set